Crell/AttributeUtils/README.md

 ### Dependency Injection

 The Analyzer is designed to be usable on its own without any setup.
-However, if configuring it as a service in a Dependency Injection framework it is strongly recommended that you make the `AttributeParser` its own service and inject it directly.
-That ensures that only a single instance of that service will be created.
-As it is stateless, there is no need to ever have more than one instance of it.
+Making it available via a Dependency Injection Container is recommended.
 An appropriate cache wrapper should also be included in the DI configuration.

 ## The Reflect library